Lombardic language: Consonants

+The shift of //p t k// to //pf ts x// is already found in the earliest Langobardic attestations in the 500s CE; the shift of //b d g// to //p t k// appears to have been in progress by the end of the 600s.

 This sound change left two different sets of nouns in the Italian language: palco (< Lombardic palk, "beam") vs. balcone (< Lombardic balk, "wood platform"); panca (< Lombardic panka) vs. banca (Lombardic banka, "bench").

 Decline

 It is not possible to say with certainty when the Lombardic language died out and there are divergent views on the issue.
 It seems certain that it was in decline even before the end of the Lombardic kingdom in 774, though it may have survived longer in Northern areas, with their denser Lombardic settlement.
 In any case, the Lombard host which had invaded Italy was not monolingual: in addition to a sizeable body of Saxons, there were also "Gepids, Bulgars, Sarmatians, Pannonians, Suevi, Noricans and so on" (Historia Langobardorum, II, 26).

 In the areas of Italy settled by the Lombards, "there followed a rapid mixing of Roman and barbarian, especially among the population settled on the land."
 The Lombard conversion from Arianism to Roman Catholicism in the 7th century would have removed a major barrier to the integration of the two populations.
 By the 8th century speakers of Lombardic were bilingual, adopting the local Gallo-Italic language.

 Even as use of the language declined, Lombardic personal names remained popular, though they gradually lost their connection to the source language, adopting Latin endings.
 The 8th century also saw the development of hybrid names with both Lombardic and Latin elements (e.g. Alipertulus = Lgb Alipert + Lat. -ulus).
 By this time occurrence of both Lombardic and Latin names within a single family "is so widespread that such cases make up the majority throughout Lombard Italy".

 Explicit evidence of the death of Lombardic comes in the late 10th century: the Salerno Chronicle mentions the "German language which the Lombards previously spoke" (lingua todesca, quod olim Langobardi loquebantur, cap.
 38).
 But some knowledge of Lombardic remained: the Salerno chronicler nonetheless knows that the Lombardic term stoleseyz includes an element which means "sitting" (sedendo).
 As late as 1003, a charter uses the Lombardic term scarnafol ("filthy fellow") as an insult.

+While the Cimbrian language has sometimes been connected with Lombardic, this theory has been disproved by the chronological distance between the last mention of Lombardic speakers (1000 CE) and the first appearance of the Cimbrians (1200s), a time when Lombardy was already fully Romance-speaking.